-Namibia: Classic Namibia 13 Days
+Namibia: Classic Namibia Safari - 13 Days

 WINDHOEK - KALAHARI DESERT - FISH RIVER CANYON - LÜDERITZ - NAMIB DESERT- SWAKOPMUND - DAMARALAND - ETOSHA NATIONAL PARK - WINDHOEK